Journal of Joy ~ Lacassas, Tennessee, USA ~ November 8, 2000

 Debbie graciously inquired, “Did HE tell you why I just made soup that you don’t like and can’t eat?”

 “Actually, I have no understanding or revelation at all.
-I don’t have a clue,” I answered.
+I don’t have a clue,” I answered with my eyes obviously not meeting hers.

 According to southern hospitality and being the southern hostess that she was, Debbie immediately arose to prepare something else for me to eat.
 I protested, “No, don’t.
 Please.
 The LORD said I was to eat what you prepared, not to have anything else, I am so sorry, please just let it be.”
 The situation was more than uncomfortable.